 Our plan covers worldwide emergency and urgent care services outside the United States under the following circumstances: if you're traveling outside of the United States for less than six months.
 Prescriptions purchased outside of the country are not covered even for urgent or emergency care.
-For more information, please see the Benefits Chart in Chapter 4 of this booklet.
+For more information, see the Medical Benefits Chart in Chapter 4 of this booklet.